VerdantFox/blog_posts/posts/0015_async_python/async_python.md

     return [future.result() for future in work]
 ```

-There a few ways to run threads in Python, but I think the `ThreadPoolExecutor` is the nicest API, so we used that.
-First we open a `with` block context manager for the `ThreadPoolExecutor` to handle creating, running, and cleaning up thread tasks.
-Then, instead of calling our `download_single_pokemon` function directly, as we do when running code synchrously or with async **coroutines**, we call `executor.submit`, passing in the function (uncalled), `args` and `kwargs`.
+There are a few ways to run threads in Python, but I think the `ThreadPoolExecutor` is the nicest API, so we used that.
+First, we opened a `with` block context manager for the `ThreadPoolExecutor` to create, run, and clean up thread tasks.
+Then, instead of calling our `download_single_pokemon` function directly as we do when running code synchronously or with async **coroutines**, we called `executor.submit`, passing in each function (uncalled) alongside its `args` and `kwargs`.

-The return value of `exector.submit` is a thread `Future` which holds the future return value of its associated thread task function.
-After the context manager closes, we are garaunteed that all thread task functions have finished and all threads have closed.
-Then we can call `.result()` on each thread `Future` to get the result of each thread task function.
+The return value of `executor.submit` is a thread `Future`, which holds the future return value of its associated thread task function.
+The context manager guarantees that when it closes, all thread task functions have finished, and all threads are closed.
+Then, we can call `.result()` on each thread `Future` to get the result of each thread task function.

 ## Concurrency safety and locks

 10_LOCKS_PIC_MEDIA

 As our code runs, it frequently enters "invalid states".
-An "invalid state" means that the data you are working with is "wrong" (either by itself or in the context of other data) for some reason or another.
-Usually the code is invalid briefly and is fixed later in the code.
-When our code runs synchronously, we can usually garauntee that by the time the code finishes running, all "invalid states" are corrected, and the end result is that all data is "valid".
+An "invalid state" means that the data we are working with is "wrong" (either by itself or in the context of other data) for some reason or another.
+Usually, the code is briefly "invalid" and is fixed later in the code.
+When our code runs synchronously, we can usually guarantee that by the time the code finishes running, all "invalid states" are corrected, and the result is that all data is "valid".

 Example of one bank transferring $20 to another bank: